MCT-master/mct-master.github.io/_posts/2019-04-12-Ole Nieling Portal Lecture.md

 <figcaption align="middle"><strong>OLME prototypes</strong></figcaption>
 </figure>

-Childrens development.
 Children learn a universal language early on, and learn far deeper than an adult.
 Ole shows many examples proving this - coca cola’s pushing their brand on children, and Genie Wiley a dutch girl who couldn’t learn grammar after being isolated from human society.
 During Ole’s preparation for this project he derived some inspiration.
 Children are almost continually in a state off flow (1975 Mihaly Csikszentmihalyi) and humans can have a ‘eureka’ moment (Pythagoras, Kairos).
 It should look inviting for exploration - a space station console is shown as an example of what a child would love to play with!
 Lift buttons also are great for excitement with children- always responsive, lights up and moves the lift instantly!

 Ole wanted to produce a learning instrument for children that could be more like playing with clay – a musical sandbox of sorts.
 This will differ from the plastic, fake instruments regularly on the market today.